semop(3p) - phpMan

 Upon successful completion, the value of sempid for each semaphore

-specified in the array pointed to by sops shall be set equal to the
+specified in the array pointed to by sops shall be set to the process

 RETURN VALUE